 The Summer Program in Dharamsala, India is open to all students in good standing at Loyola or their home university.
-Students will take courses in Development of Social Thought, and Cultures of North India and Tibet.
+Students will take courses in Religious Ecologies of South Asia and Cultures of North India and Tibet, and the Development of Social Thought.
 Lodging in Dharamsala will be in comfortable (usually double) rooms in a Tibetan guesthouse.
-In Delhi we will explore the Pahar Ganj (old bazaar) area, visit the Gandhi Museum and Memorial, and the Nizam ud-Din Dargah (tomb and shrine for a famous Sufi saint).
+In Delhi we will explore the Pahar Ganj (old bazaar) area, Digambar Jain Temple, and the Nizam ud-Din Dargah (tomb and shrine for a famous Sufi saint).
 A day-trip to Agra will take us to see the Taj Mahal, a UNESCO World Heritage site.
 On the trip to Tso Pema, we will visit cave-dwelling Tibetan nuns, Tibetan Buddhist monasteries, Hindu temples, and a Sikh gurudwara.
 In Mandi we will see Hindu temples and sites sacred to Padmasambhava and his consort Mandarava.
 In and around Dharamsala we will visit the Main Temple of the Dalai Lama, the Tibet Museum, the Tibetan Children’s Village, and take an optional trek up Triund mountain to spend two nights in a rustic lodge in an alpine meadow.
-Click here to view the 2014 itinerary.
+Click here to view the Loyola_2015_Itinerary.

 Before leaving for India, each student will be paired with a Tibetan mutual learning partner in Dharamsala.
 The partners will exchange messages before our departure, and meet for conversations in India.
 This will introduce the students to Tibetan culture and help the Tibetan partners practice their reading, writing and speaking of English.

 The program is co-directed by Dr. Marcus Kondkar in Sociology and Dr. Catherine Wessinger in Religious Studies.